Deynnnyellll/Deynnnyellll/README.md

 - 🌱 I’m currently learning different frameworks and best practices in software development
 - 📫 How to reach me:
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am afan of BINI and  I love to watch anime and K-drama
+- ⚡ Fun fact: I am a fan of BINI and I love to watch anime and K-drama

 <!---
 Deynnnyellll/Deynnnyellll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.